dquadros/RPTerm/README.md

 The configuration screen is working, but config is not saved yet.

-Hardware will be update to include a SD card socket.
 Config will be stored in the SD card.
 Special keys will be used to send and receive text files from the SD.